 6.Know how to start-up financing, financial growth, and other forms of external financing.

 7. Demonstrate and explain the merging of assets and financing; and the life-circle view of financing.

 8. Explain the money and capital markets securities.

 9. Explain and analyze the cost-benefit analysis, Accounting Return on Investment, estimating no quantifiable benefits and costs.

 10.Know the reporting of returns on capital.

 The course is delivered in a workshop setting facilitated by seasoned professional facilitators with practical experience.
-Active participation is required and key to the success of the workshops.
+Active participation is required and the key to the success of the workshops.
 Other methods used in this course include case studies and problem-solving exercises.
 Assessment of participant’s performance will be measured through effective class participation, group presentation, group project, and class attendance.
-This course combines presentations, lectures, class discussions, group presentation, and problem-solving exercises.
+This course combines presentations, lectures, class discussions, group presentations, and problem-solving exercises.

 Who should attend?